 If you learn lessons about how to eat for you, you could hold on to the lesson next time you are in that situation.
 We are cultivating personal emotional eating intelligence which is understanding how your emotional life affects your eating behavior.

 The Post-its flag emotional eating by asking you to notice if you are not hungry and are reaching for food.
 This asks you to pause and figure out "what is going on?"
+Could you be using food for missing pleasure in your day?
 Could you be feeling "stressed, angry, lonely, bored, sad, tired or let down?"
 These are the big 7 emotions that send people to the fridge for comfort.
 Once you notice this going on, you can figure out what is happening inside you and process the emotions that were sending you distress signals.
+Could this just be a bad habit that you just do at that time of day because they bring donuts to your office everyday at 10am?
+Try NOT eating it to see if it's a problem, and if you can give it up it was just a matter of being mindful, and it wasn't tied to your emotions.
+If you are having trouble, go back and check the emotional checklist.

 I hope these intuitive eating lessons will have you view yourself compassionately, as someone who never learned how to eat this way because you were never taught.
 People ate this way forever before our time.
 Unfortunately for our generation, at the time we were trying to learn how to eat to manage our bodies responsibly, this crazy culture exploded with a plethora of available food, a mentally unhealthy dieting culture, and a hyper-focus on women being thin.
 I think most women in our society have suffered with eating to some extent in today’s world.
 I think most women would benefit by getting intuitive eating on auto-pilot, so we can get on with living, doing the things that really matter in our lives.